Washington, DC

 The Intergovernmental Panel on Climate Change (IPCC) released new and comprehensive evidence that our lands are under siege from climate change.

-“This latest IPCC report reiterates the critical need to address climate change and the dangerous consequences we will face if we continue to abuse our resources,” said Jamie Rappaport Clark, president and CEO of Defenders of Wildlife.
+“This latest IPCC report reiterates the critical need to address climate change and the dangerous consequences we will face if we continue to abuse our resources,” said Jamie Rappaport Clark, Former president and CEO of Defenders of Wildlife.

 “Our lands and the habitat they provide for wildlife are facing grave threats from the droughts, floods, sea-level rise and other impacts from climate change.
 At the same time, current agricultural and forest management practices are contributing to increased greenhouse gas emissions which threaten the future of biodiversity across the globe.